Frozen Backpropagation: Relaxing Weight Symmetry in Deep Spiking Neural Networks: Preliminaries

-where \(t^l\) are the spike times of layer \(l\), \(W^l\) are the weights of layer \(l\), \(L\) is the output layer, and \(\mathcal{L}\) is the loss.
-We refer to \(\delta^l=\frac{\partial \mathcal{L}}{\partial t^l}\) as the neuron errors, which is the gradient of the loss with respect to the spike times of neurons in layer \(l\).
-The expressions for the partial derivatives in Equation~\ref{chap:fbp:eq:grad-dldw} depend on the specific \gls{snn} model used; full derivations for our baseline are included in Appendix~\ref{chap:fbp:sec:prelim-bp}.
+where \(s^l\) are the spike times (i.e., neuron activations) of layer \(l\), \(W^l\) are the weights of layer \(l\), \(L\) is the output layer, and \(\mathcal{L}\) is the loss.
+We refer to \(\delta^l=\frac{\partial \mathcal{L}}{\partial s^l}\) as the neuron errors, which is the gradient of the loss with respect to the spike times of neurons in layer \(l\).
+Neuron errors are the central concept to capture gradient propagation in dual-network configurations.
+They correspond to the non-local part of the gradient, propagated from deeper layers.